 The Battle of the Books

 The war of words between critics and writers is no paper conflict but affects daily life where literature and politics interact.
-The twentieth-century concern is nowhere more evident than in Ireland today where the growing 'Troubles' in Ulster gave critical debate particular focus.
-In this clear-eyed survey Bill McCormack assesses the alliances, the animosities, the factions, seeking to show the common ground they share even as they dispute its possession.
+The twentieth-century concern is nowhere more evident than in Ireland today where the growing ‘Troubles’ in Ulster gave critical debate particular focus.
+In The Battle of the Books, a clear-eyed survey, Bill McCormack assesses the alliances, the animosities, the factions, seeking to show the common ground they share even as they dispute its possession.